 Birria tacos are the holy grail of tacos.
-And for us at home, this means, slow-cooked beef tacos fried in some delicious chili-flavoured beef fat and served with a beef “consommé” to dip the tacos in.
+And for us at home, this means, slow-cooked beef tacos fried in some delicious chilli-flavoured beef fat and served with a beef “consommé” to dip the tacos in.

 Traditionally from the state of Jalisco, Mexico, Birria tacos are made from goat or mutton and are marinated overnight in a flavourful adobo sauce.
-They’re slowly cooked in a broth until fork tender and then stuffed inside corn tacos.
+They’re slow cooked in a broth until fork tender and then stuffed inside corn tacos.
 After which they are then fried in the beef fat from the stew until golden brown.